shahid-43/replacement_policies/Q2/README.md

 6. The work in workload corresponds to a the sequence of pages where each page is represented by an integer.

 *Note: In the code, 80-20 is mentioned as local.*

+For checking, compile your code with checker.c in place of main.c Make an entry in makfile that will compile with checker file when `make tests` is done.